oracle/odpi/doc/src/private_structs/dpiVar.rst

 .. member:: dpiData \*dpiVar.externalData

-    Specifies an array of :ref:`dpiData` structures which are used to transfer data from native types to Oracle data types.
+    Specifies an array of :ref:`dpiData<dpiData>` structures which are used to transfer data from native types to Oracle data types.
 The size of this array corresponds to the value in the member :member:`dpiVar.maxArraySize`.
     This array is made available to the calling application or driver to simplify and streamline data transfer.

 .. member:: dpiOracleData dpiVar.data

-    Specifies the buffers used by OCI to transfer data to and from the Oracle database using the structure :ref:`dpiOracleData`.
-After execution or internal fetches are performed the data in these buffers is transferred to and from the array found in the member :member:`dpiVar.externalData`.
+    Specifies the buffers used by OCI to transfer data to and from the Oracle database using the structure :ref:`dpiOracleData<dpiOracleData>`.
+After
+    execution or internal fetches are performed the data in these buffers is transferred to and from the array found in the member :member:`dpiVar.externalData`.

 .. member:: dpiError \*dpiVar.error

-    Specifies a pointer to the :ref:`dpiError` structure used during dynamic bind and defines.
+    Specifies a pointer to the :ref:`dpiError<dpiError>` structure used during dynamic bind and defines.